AGLDWG/docs/ToRv2.md

 Representatives of Member and Observer organisations, and individuals, may attend AGLDWG meetings, participate in AGLDWG discussions (mailing lists etc.) and carry out AGLDWG business.

-Only AGLDWG Member organisation may have votes counted, not Observers, and Member organisations must have at least one _Representative_ present in a meeting to vote on their behalf.
+Only a _Working Group Member Organisation_ may have its vote counted, not Observers.
+Member organisations must have at least one _Representative_ present in a meeting to vote on their behalf. _Working Group Member Organisation_ are allocated only one vote each.

-### 5.3 Governance
+### 4.3 Governance

 The AGLDWG shall operate under a number of Co-Chairs who are responsible for: